 - Substitute Senate Bill 5975 Paid Family and Medical Leave

-Contact Employment Security Department (ESD)
+Contact the Employment Security Department (ESD)

 - Email: paidleave@esd.wa.gov